edhowland/vish/Notes.md

 The heap is maintained by the CodeInterpreter instance.
 Opcode :pushi will grab its its operand (which is a reference to a Closure object on the heap.

-Note: MUST make sure this is avaliable tothe Evaluation object, esp. in bin/ivs REPL else, it will get overwritten upon every new line entered and then compiled.
+Note: Must make sure this is avaliable tothe Evaluation object, esp. in bin/ivs REPL else, it will get overwritten upon every new line entered and then compiled.